 The metacognitive concept is divided into two, i.e. metacognitive knowledge and metacognitive regulation.
 These two subcomponents are related to each other (Flavell,1979; Schraw & Dennison, 1994).
 The two simultaneous levels of thinking are students thinking about learning.
 A student who practices metacognitive will ask himself.
-The question is about what learning or process occurs when he learns. ability consists Metacognitive of two components.
-These components are 1) metacognitive knowledge (metacognitive knowledge) experience and 2) or metacognitive regulation (metacognitive experiences or regulation) Livingston (1997).
+The question is about what learning or process occurs when he learns.
+Metacognitive ability consists of two components.
+These components are 1) metacognitive knowledge (metacognitive knowledge) and experience 2) metacognitive regulation (metacognitive experiences or regulation) Livingston (1997).
 A similar opinion was expressed by Mulbar (2008) if there are two components included in metacognitive, namely (a) what we know or don't know, and (b) regulation of how we learn.